movabletype/mt-recipes/Readme.md

     ## Example

-    A full exmaple, including any HTML or other code that might have been stripped out for the basic example in the last section.
+    A full example, including any HTML or other code that might have been stripped out for the basic example in the last section.
 Perhaps this would be an example from a real life website.
 Please change any names and other information to make it generic and broadly applicable.
 If no examples are necessary to fully explain the technique, this section can be omitted.

     ## Plugins used

     List the plugins used in the examples so users can be sure which tags are from plugins.
 Format this as a simple list like this:

     * My Plugin provides the `MyPluginData` and `MyPluginData2` tags.